SAN DIEGO INVESTMENT FIRM

-Research shows that an important source of alpha for fund managers is the access to better connections rather than superior skill.
+Research shows that an important source of alpha for fund managers is access to better connections rather than superior skill.
 (Di Maggio, Franzoni, Kermani, Sommavilla) As such and as a registered investment advisor, we will invest exclusively in index ETFs.
-Empirical evidence shows us that the vast majority of active managers (those trying to beat the market) underperform the market, especially the sub-asset classes.
+Empirical evidence shows us that the vast majority of active managers (those trying to beat the market) underperform the market.
 Over the past 5 years ending December 2017, only 15.8% of active managers have beat the S&P 500 (Standard & Poor’s).

 To help keep clients from making the grave mistake of selling during periods of high volatility, we created the Risk Contribution Method.
 This methodology helps remove the natural human instinct of buying high and selling low (where we should be buying low and holding on for the long-term).
 It will instead underweight asset classes of high risk and overweight those of low risk.